fedidcg/LightweightFedCM/README.md

 });
 ```

-We need to bypass the requirement for user interaction here if we had user interaction to force the navigation but redirected the current tab instead of opening a popup.

 Note that in the case of a popup, the credential chooser should show once the identity provider stores a credential that is effective for the pending credential request on the relying party, removing the need for the relying party to call `navigator.credentials.get` a second time.

-### Scenario 2: User logs in with one of many identity providers, or other types of credential
+### Scenario 2: User logs in with one of many identity providers, or other types of credentials

 In this scenario the user has made some indication to the site that they want to log in.
 The specifics of that interaction dictate what Credential types are appropriate.